German occupation of Latvia during World War II: Defeat and retreat of Nazi forces

-Some 200,000 German troops held out in Courland.
-They were trapped between the Baltic Sea and the Soviet lines while the Soviet Army concentrated on attacks in East Prussia, Silesia, Pomerania, and ultimately Berlin.
-Colonel-General Heinz Guderian, the Chief of the German General Staff, insisted that the troops in Courland be evacuated by sea and used for the defense of the Reich.
+Some 200,000 German troops held out in Courland, trapped between the Baltic Sea and the Soviet lines while the Soviet Army concentrated its attacks on East Prussia, Silesia, Pomerania, and ultimately Berlin.
+Colonel-General Heinz Guderian, chief of the German General Staff, insisted that the troops in Courland be evacuated by sea and used to defend the Reich.
 However, Hitler refused and ordered the German forces in Courland to hold out.
 He believed them necessary to protect German submarine bases along the Baltic coast.
-On January 15, 1945, Army Group Courland (Heeresgruppe Kurland) was formed under Colonel-General Dr. Lothar Rendulic.
+On 15 January 1945, Army Group Courland (Heeresgruppe Kurland) was formed under Colonel-General Dr. Lothar Rendulic.
 Until the end of the war, Army Group Courland (including divisions such as the Latvian Freiwiliger SS Legion) successfully defended the area in which they were besieged.
-It held out until May 8, 1945, when Colonel-General Carl Hilpert, the army group's last commander, surrendered to Marshal Leonid Govorov.
+It held out until 8 May 1945, when Colonel-General Carl Hilpert, the army group's last commander, surrendered to Marshal Leonid Govorov.
 At this time, the group consisted of some 31 divisions of varying strength.
 Approximately 200,000 troops of Army Group Courland surrendered, including 14,000 Latvian soldiers.
-They were deported to Soviet prison camps in the east after surrender on 9 May.
+They were deported to Soviet prison camps in the east after their surrender on 9 May.

-Many Latvians fled through this battlefield in fishing boats and ships to Sweden and Germany, from where they emigrated to various parts of the world, mostly Australia and North America.
-Approximately 150,000 Latvians ended up in exile in the West.
+Many Latvians fled this battlefield in fishing boats and ships to Sweden and Germany, from whence they emigrated, mostly to Australia and North America.
+Approximately 150,000 Latvians went into exile in the West.

 Aftermath of the Second World War

-During World War II more than 200,000 Latvian soldiers ended up in the rank and file of both occupation forces; approximately half of them (100,000) were killed on the battlefield.
+During World War II, more than 200,000 Latvian soldiers ended up in the rank and file of both occupation forces; approximately half of them (100,000) were killed on the battlefield.

-It is estimated that, as a result of the war, the population of Latvia decreased by between 300,000 and 500,000 (a 25% decrease compared to 1939).
-The war also heavily damaged the economy: many historic cities were destroyed, as well as industry and infrastructure.
+It is estimated that, as a result of the war, the population of Latvia decreased from 500,000 to 300,000 (a 25% decrease compared to 1939).
+The war also heavily damaged the economy: Many historic cities were destroyed as well as industry and infrastructure.

 As of 1940, most western governments did not recognise the incorporation of Latvia and the other Baltic States into the Soviet Union.
 The only exception was Sweden, which returned the members of the "Latvian Legion", who had ended up in Sweden at the end of the war, to the USSR, and handed the diplomatic representative offices of the Baltic countries in Stockholm to the USSR.
 After the war, the United States applied the most persistent pressure on the Soviet Union regarding the Baltic States' wish for independence.
-Throughout the entire period of occupation, the embassy of independent Latvia continued to function in Washington, D.C. and London.
+Throughout the entire period of occupation, the embassy of independent Latvia continued to function in Washington, D.C., and London.